IEDC-IEM/Reverse-Classroom-ML/docs/_lessons/linear-regression/revise.md

 # Reviewing the fundamental concepts of Linear Regression
 {:.no_toc .mb-2 }

-Expected to completed by the students.
+Expected to be completed by the students.